 The word “objective” generally means not influenced by personal feelings, interpretations, or prejudice; based on facts; unbiased.
 Objective teaching avoids indoctrination.
 It involves teaching methods which seek to reasonably and objectively inform students about, and cause them to critically analyze, competing viewpoints about religious issues and questions.

 COPE was incorporated on March 8, 2012, and its application for recognition as a 501(c)(3) organization was filed with the IRS on April 13, 2012.
 Biographical sketches of the officers and Board of Directors are included on this website.
 COPE is currently seeking to expand the Board and its membership.
+A brochure is available that outlines various aspects of the organization.

 Persons interested may apply for membership in the organization by submitting the form shown on the Join COPE page.
 COPE will protect the privacy of all who may apply for membership and of all those accepted for membership as explained in the member application form.
 Members are entitled to receive reports published for members.
 They may also be notified of opportunities to serve as they arise.
 Membership does not currently require the payment of dues or fees, and no fees or assessments may be made without the consent of the member.